7 Top Drag & Drop Page Builder Plugins for WordPress

 Interface

-The builder mainly makes use of it’s front-end editor.
+The builder mainly makes use of its front-end editor.
 It is smooth and shows nothing unnecessary.
 Just exactly how the page will look, and options for dropping in and changing modules or applying a template.
 There are a lot of beautiful templates.

 The different modules are divided into only two categories, advanced and basic, but there are few things that they won’t be able to do.